 Skin cancer is the most common form of cancer.
 According to the American Society for Dermatologic Surgery (ASDS), 1 in 5 Americans will develop skin cancer.
 With early detection and proper treatment, most are curable.
-For more than two decades, Age Defy Dermatology and Wellness has been dedicated to helping people protect, rejuvenate and repair their skin.
+For more than two decades, Age Defying Dermatology has been dedicated to helping people protect, rejuvenate and repair their skin.
 Age Defy offers state-of-the-art solutions for patients with cancerous and pre-cancerous lesions.
 Common approaches include scraping, burning, freezing and cutting.
-In additional, Dr. Rick Noodleman often recommends a more specialized treatment, Mohs micrographic surgery.
+In addition, Dr. Rick Noodleman often recommends a more specialized treatment, Mohs micrographic surgery.

 The Benefits Of Mohs Surgery Include: